Josiahngugi/quizBoard/README.md

 # QuizBoard
 link to my live site
-This Project comprises questions with different marks that prompt user to fill them and then evaluates the whole test and awards average marks to user.
+This Project comprises questions with different marks that prompt user to fill them and then evaluates the whole test and awards average marks to the user in Percentage.
 <a href="https://josiahngugi.github.io/quizBoard/">go to  Site</a>

 ## Getting Started